This page explains our review processes for ngā kōhanga reo.

 - information on how we review

 - the Guidelines for Kōhanga Whānau Management Assurance Statement and Self Audit Checklists (KWAS).

-- start identifying the review priorities
+- identify the review priorities

-- confirm details for the whānau hui
+- confirm details for the whānau hui to focus the review

 - discuss who will be the kaupapa kaimahi or alternative representative.